-Each Fund may invest in BDCs.
+The HIPS Fund may invest in BDCs.
 A BDC is a less common type of closed-end investment company that more closely resembles an operating company than a typical investment company.
 BDCs generally focus on investing in, and providing managerial assistance to, small, developing, financially troubled, private companies or other companies that may have value that can be realized over time and with management assistance.
-Similar to an operating company, a BDC's total annual operating expense ratio typically reflects all of the operating expenses incurred by the BDC, and is generally greater than the total annual operating expense ratio of a mutual fund that does not bear the same types of operating expenses.
-However, as a shareholder of a BDC, a Fund does not directly pay for a portion of all of the operating expenses of the BDC, just as a shareholder of computer manufacturer does not directly pay for the cost of labor associated with producing such computers.
+Similar to an operating company, a BDC's total annual operating expense ratio typically reflects all of the operating expenses incurred by the BDC, and is generally greater than the total annual operating expenses ratio of a mutual fund that does not bear the same types of operating expenses.
+However, as a shareholder of a BDC, the HIPS Fund does not directly pay for a portion of all of the operating expenses of the BDC, just as a shareholder of computer manufacturer does not directly pay for the cost of labor associated with producing such computers.
+As a result, the fees and expenses of the HIPS Fund will be effectively overstated by an amount equal to the "Acquired Fund Fees and Expenses."
+Acquired Fund Fees and Expenses are not included as an operating expense of the HIPS Fund in the HIPS Fund in

 BDCs invest in private companies and thinly traded securities of public companies, including debt instruments of such companies.
 Generally, little public information exists for private and thinly traded companies and there is a risk that investors may not be able to make fully informed investment decisions.
 Less mature and smaller private companies involve greater risk than well-established and larger publicly-traded companies.
 Investing in debt involves risk that the issuer may default on its payments or declare bankruptcy and debt may not be rated by a credit rating agency.
 Many debt investments in which a BDC may invest will not be rated by a credit rating agency and will be below investment grade quality.
 These investments have predominantly speculative characteristics with respect to an issuer's capacity to make payments of interest and principal.
 BDCs may not generate income at all times.
-Each Fund and its affiliates may not own in excess of 25% of a BDC's outstanding voting securities which may limit the a Fund's ability to fully replicate its index.
+The HIPS Fund and its affiliates may not own in excess of 25% of a BDC's outstanding voting securities which may limit the HIPS Fund's ability to fully replicate its index.